icedmoca/obsidianpasswordtemp/README.md

 Welcome to the Obsidian Password Manager Templates repository!
 This collection of Markdown templates is designed to enhance your password management experience within the Obsidian note-taking app.
 Organize your login credentials, websites, networks, and more using these user-friendly templates.

+Use these Obsidian Password Manager Templates to seamlessly manage your passwords and sensitive information within the Obsidian note-taking app.
+Enjoy the convenience of offline password storage on a USB drive or via cloud services like iCloud, while keeping your data secure with encryption.
+For added security, we highly recommend using a self-hosted VPN if you intend to access your password vault remotely.
+Safeguard your digital credentials while maintaining easy access and organization in your Obsidian vault.
+Please note that it is strongly recommended to encrypt your passwords independently and exercise caution when relying on third-party encryption plugins for sensitive data.

 ## Pages

 1. **Networks**: Use the `TEMP_NETWORKS.md` template to manage your network-related passwords and configurations.